Duartemartins/personalwebsite/_posts/2020-10-13-Finding-duplicate-records-in-a-CSV-file-column.md

 {% endhighlight %}

-This runs over hundreds of rows of CSV data in seconds.
+This runs over hundreds of thousands of rows of CSV data in seconds.